 - Flexibility: Teenagers wearing braces may not be able to play sports like hockey, football, soccer, or play brass instruments for fear of damaging the orthodontic device.
 With Invisalign, teenagers can continue to participate in these activities, by removing or leaving it in, based on their preference

+How Invisalign Affects the Teenager’s LifestyleTypically, Invisalign does not interfere with a teenager’s lifestyle in any significant way, even for those with an active lifestyle.
+They only need to wear the aligners according to instructions.
+Teenagers can take the aligners off if they have an event and are worried about the presence of the trays on their teeth.
 When playing sports, the aligners can double as a mouthguard to protect the teeth.
 Since the aligners are removable, there are no dietary restrictions.
 It is advisable to avoid hard or sticky foods that may cause damages to the teeth.
 The patient must also be serious about brushing, flossing, and other oral hygiene routines to prevent cavities or tooth decay.

+Caring for Clear AlignersClean the aligners after removing them.
+Dry saliva and plaque are the perfect hosts for foul-smelling bacteria.
+The teenager needs to brush the aligners gently since vigorous brushing can scratch the plastic and leave visible marks on the aligners.
 Also, the teenager must avoid eating or drinking (except water) while wearing Invisalign trays.
 Certain foods and drinks can stain or discolor the trays.
 Patients must avoid cleaning the aligners with toothpaste as it may scratch the plastic and dull their appearance.
 Scratches can create tiny traps that may harbor bacteria.

-Call Us TodayIf you are considering Invisalign for teens, book an appointment with us at 602-362-7072.
+Call Us TodayIf you are considering Invisalign for teens, book an appointment with us at 602-595-3531.
 We will assist you with the process and provide all the information you need to decide if Invisalign is the right treatment for you.